Romain-P/d2builder/README.md

 # d2com

-d2com is a common lib to use dofus 2.0 protocol
+d2com is a common lib to use dofus 2.0 protocol in javascript.